Twitter Slams Ciara’s Nude Pregnancy Pics And Her BFF On Russell Wilson’s Lap

 — Ciara (@ciara) March 7, 2017

-But the Internet didn’t react just to that nude photo shoot.
+But the internet didn’t react just to that nude photo shoot.
 Her husband stirred up another controversy on International Women’s Day.
 The brouhaha took place on Instagram Live, when Russell Wilson asked Ciara’s best friend Yolanda Frederick to sit on his lap, reported Grio.

 “This is Ciara and one of my best friends,” said Wilson.
 “Give these young women and older women and young, young girls some advice on being a woman of empowerment and love.”